-- (i) Company has not incurred any cost for obtaining contracts except administrative cost required for preparation of offers and the same is charged to statement of profit & loss. - (j) Cost incurred in fulfilling contracts is charged to statement of profit & loss if it is not recoverable otherwise the same is part of unbilled revenue and unbilled assets.
+- i) Company has not incurred any cost for obtaining contracts except administrative cost required for preparation of offers and the same is charged to statement of profit & loss. - j) Cost incurred in fulfilling contracts is charged to statement of profit & loss if it is not recoverable otherwise the same is part of unbilled revenue and unbilled assets.

-2.37 Indian Accounting Standard (Ind AS)116, Disclosure on Leases are as follow:
+2.36 Indian Accounting Standard (Ind AS)116, Disclosure on Leases are as follow: - b) Company as Lessee: